bazelbuild/bazel/site/docs/skylark/spec.md

 <a id='string·upper'></a>
 ### string·upper

-`S.lower()` returns a copy of the string S with letters converted to lowercase.
+`S.upper()` returns a copy of the string S with letters converted to uppercase.

 ```python
 "Hello, World!".upper()                 # "HELLO, WORLD!"